thewhitetulip/intro-to-vuejs/5_interacting_with_backend.md

       });
     },

 The next operation would be marking tasks as complete.
-It is exactly same as `TrasnTask` with the only difference being in the URL and the HTTP Method it uses.
+It is exactly same as `TrashTask` with the only difference being in the URL and the HTTP Method it uses.

     CompleteTask: function (taskIndex, taskID) {
       this.$http.get('/complete-task/' + taskID).then(response => response.json()).then(result => {